ulrichSchreiner/vsc/README.md

 alias vsc=_vsc
 ```
 When using this alias you do not need to clone this repository. `docker` will
 pull the public image, so be patient when doing this the first time.
 Note: there is no versioning of the containers at this time.
-Do a regularly `docker pull quay.io/ulrichschreiner/vsc` to keep the image up to date.
+Do a regularly `docker pull quay.io/ulrichschreiner/vsc` to keep the image up to date (the given alias function does this for you).

+# Alternative

+Don't like *Visual Studio Code*?
+Well give [atocker](https://github.com/ulrichSchreiner/atocker) a try!